xuankimtran/docs-1/pages/katalon-studio/how-to-guides/jenkins-tags-runtime.md

     >
     > To learn more about this keyword, see [[Cucumber] Run Feature Folder with Tags](https://docs.katalon.com/katalon-studio/docs/cucumber-kw-run-feature-folder-tag.html).

 3. Add this test case to a test suite and execute it from Jenkins.
-You can choose feature files stored in a folder to run with your desired tags values.
+With the Global Variable created, you can choose which feature files folder to run with your desired tags values.

 ### Update Global Variables during runtime